MarkosKon/accessible-navbar/README.md

 - When the mobile menu is open we lock the scroll for the html element.

 If you feel something is off, please let me know with an issue.

-## Recipes

-Take a look at the [Storybook](https://accessible-navbar.netlify.com/).

-If you want to **test** the navbar with a screen reader or see the "The escape key closes the mobile menu" in action you'll have to press the **"Open canvas in a new tab" button** at the top right of your Storybook screen.

-You can see the **correct source code** if you click the **"story" tab in the addons section** at the bottom of the screen.
-The "show info" button doesn't show the render-prop components correctly.

 ## Available components